bravokeyl/bravokeyl.github.io/source/_posts/arm-cortex-m4-memory-system.md

 - Cortex-M
 keywords:
 ---
-All Cortex-M processors have 4GB addressable memory space(0x0000 0000 to 0xffff ffff) of 32bit addressing.
+All Cortex-M processors have 4GB addressable memory space(0x0000 0000 to 0xFFFF FFFF) of 32bit addressing.
 Memory space is unified which means instructions and data share the same address space.

 Memory locations for internal peripherals such as <abbr title="Nested Vector Interrupt Controller">NVIC</abbr>, <abbr title="System Tick timer">SysTick</abbr>, <abbr title="Memory Protection Unit">MPU</abbr> and  debug components inside the processor are fixed.